Recipients were announced Monday, Oct 28th, at the Elgin Lounge, Elgin Winter Garden Theatre, hosted by Jamie Robinson.

 Play Synopses and Playwrights’ Bios

-Ships in the Night by Ameer Idreis – Omar – 23, gay, and Palestinian – is new to Toronto and getting a foothold in the dating scene.
-His friends are eager to hear about his date with Isaac, but, as he retells the story of their first date, revelations lead them to interrupt the re-enactment.
-Omar and Isaac have a lot in common — a religious upbringing, conservative parents, and a geopolitical nationalist conflict.
-As they navigate the uncertain terrain of their time together, Omar and his friends question whether a Palestinian Muslim and an Israeli Jew can end up together, what it means to be a settler, and the dynamics of the Occupation… all told through the prism of young adult humour.
+Ships in the Night by Ameer Idreis – New to the Toronto dating scene, Omar’s friends are equally excited and apprehensive when they learn he has a date with Isaac.
+Omar and Isaac have a lot in common – a religious upbringing, conservative parents… and lives shaped by war and military occupation, albeit in different ways.
+As they navigate the uncertain terrain of their date, Omar and his friends question whether a Palestinian Muslim and an Israeli Jew can be together, what it means to be a settler, and the dynamics of the Occupation – all told through the prism of young adult humour.

 Diggers by Donna-Michelle St. Bernard – Abdul and Solomon introduce newbie Bai to the intricacies and dignity of gravedigging for the town down the hill.
 But when illness hits the town, the three must make the best of a bad situation as their workload increases and their support from the community diminishes.
 Full of song, laughter, tears and beautiful humanity, Diggers is a tribute to essential workers.